35percent/11tystarter/src/posts/test.md

 [^16] The industry perspective can be found here - [London’s Homebuilding Crisis: Why Has Building in London Stalled?](<https://www.montagu-evans.co.uk/research/londons-homebuilding-crisis-why-has-building-in-london-stalled/#:~:text=1)%20Viability%20is%20severely%20challenged,headroom%20into%20estimates%20and%20prices.>).

-[^17] See BNPPariba's Canada Water Masterplan: Review of Viability and Affordable Housing Oveview, Dec 2018 for quotes.
-The second staircase requirement was introduced for [London in Feb 2023](https://www.thefpa.co.uk/fire-and-risk-management-journal/news/second-staircases-mandated-in-new-london-high-rises).
-The new Gateway 1 building regulation was introduced in August 2021.
-Gateways 2 and 3 came into force on Oct 2023.
+[^17] The second staircase requirement was introduced for [London in Feb 2023](https://www.thefpa.co.uk/fire-and-risk-management-journal/news/second-staircases-mandated-in-new-london-high-rises).
+The new [Gateway 1 building regulation](https://www.gov.uk/guidance/fire-safety-and-high-rise-residential-buildings-from-1-august-2021) was introduced in August 2021.
+[Gateways 2 and 3](https://brodies.com/insights/construction-and-engineering/everything-you-need-to-know-about-the-new-building-safety-gateway-regime/#:~:text=On%201%20October%202023%2C%20the,some%20clarity%20on%20those%20issues.) came into force on Oct 2023.